HobbitNet/Home-Labbing/README.md

 | **Android Mobile** | Monitoring Node | Tailscale Access / AI Querying |
 | **Meta Quest 3** | AR Interface | Remote Desktop / Immersive Workflow |> [!IMPORTANT]
 > **Security Posture Note:** All remote nodes communicate with the Primary Host exclusively over a peer-to-peer WireGuard mesh (Tailscale).
 This ensures that management traffic, Parsec streams, and AI queries are encrypted end-to-end and are never exposed to the public internet, this is incredibly useful when I want to work on projects or tinker around when away from home

+## Lab-Roadmap-&-Modules🌐
+This lab will be divided up into different domains, Each directory will contain it's own detailed documentation and configuration logs.

+### Networking:
+Focus: To create a zero trust architecture & create a way to have secure remote access to the host system.
+* **Key Project: Implementation of a tailscale bsed wireguard mesh network.
+* **Objective: Secure P2P connectivity between my mobile, laptop, and desktop without port forwarding.

+### LLM Operations: